 The plot uses RePEc rankings for the top 1% of all economics articles over time to present the proportion of top cited articles that were published in different journals.
 Each subfigure is divided into an individual and aggregate journal section.
 The aggregate section presents the volume-adjusted proportions accounted for by (i) the T5, (ii) the T10a - the T10 according to Kalaitzidakis et al. (2003), (iii) the T10b - the T10 according to Kodrzycki and Yu (2006), and (iv) non-T5 journals.
-T10a includes the T5 and the Journal of Economic Theory, Journal of Econometrics, Econometric Theory, Journal of Business and Economic Statistics, and the Journal of Monetary Economics.
-T10b includes the T5 and the Journal of Economic Theory, Journal of Economic Theory, Journal of Economics, Journal of Financial Economics, Review of Financial Studies.
-The labels in the horizontal axis correspond to: JEL-Journal of Economic Literature, QJE-Quarterly Journal of Economics, ECMA-Econometrica, ReStat-Review of Economics and Statistics, JAE-Journal of Applied Economic Review, JOE-Journal of Econometrics, JFE-Journal of Financial Economics, JME-Journal of Monetary Economic Review, JOE-Journal of Econometrics, JFE-Journal of Financial Economics, JME-Journal of Monetary Economics.
+T10a includes the T5 and the Journal of Economic Theory, Journal of Economics, Econometric Theory, Journal of Business and Economic Statistics, and the Journal of Monetary Economics.
+T10b includes the T5 and the Journal of Finance, Journal of Financial Economics, Review of Financial Studies.
+The labels in the horizontal axis correspond to: JEL-Journal of Economic Literature, QJE-Quarterly Journal of Economics, ECMA-Econometrics, ReStat-Review of Economics and Statistics, AER-American Economic Review, JOE-Journal of Economic Perspectives, AER-American Economic Review, JOE-Journal of Economic Statistics, JFE-Journal of Financial Economic Perspectives, AER-American Economic Review, JOE-Journal of Economic Perspectives, AER-Americ where N^f is the total number of field f-specific articles published by field f's T50 authors over the period 1996-2010, $C{j,y}^f$ is the total number of field f-specific articles published by field f's T50 authors in journal j during year y, $v{j,y}$ is the total number of articles published by journal j during year y, and $V_y = \sum{j \in \mathcal{J}} v{j,y}$ is the total number of articles published during year y by all journals j that published articles by field f's T50 authors over the period 1996-2017.

 The T5 excludes many influential papers.
-Figures 14a and 14b document that papers published in non-T5 journals account for more than 70% of RePecs most-cited articles in the \overline{j} during year y, $v{j,y}$ is the total number of articles published by journal j during year y, and $V_y = \sum{j \in \mathcal{J}} v{j,y}$ is the total number of articles published during year y by all journals j that published articles by field f's T50 authors over the period 1996-2017.

-past 10 and 20 years, respectively.
+Figures 15a and 15b show that papers published in non-T5 journals account for more than 70% of RePecs most-cited articles in the past 10 and 20 years, respectively.
 Among the 20 most cited articles by RePEc, 35% were not published in the T5 (see Table O-A49).
 The most cited non-T5 papers reads like an honor roll of economic analysis (see Table 7, and Tables O-A47-O-A48).
 Many classics have appeared outside the T5.
 The T5 ignores publication of books.
-Becker's Human Capital (1964) has more than 4 times the number of citations of any paper listed on RePEc.68 The exclusion of books from citation warps incentives against broad and integrated research and towards writing bite-sized fragments of ideas.
+Becker's Human Capital (1964) has more than 4 times the number of citations of any paper listed on RePEc.67 The exclusion of books from citation warps incentives against broad and integrated research and towards writing bite-sized fragments.